 - Appraisal of Guidelines for REsearch and Evaluation (AGREE II) for clinical practice guidelines (23 items each scored on a scale ranging from 1 (strongly disagree) to 7 (strongly agree))

 *It is important to note that some evidence used to inform the Guideline for Concussion/Mild Traumatic Brain Injury and Persistent Symptoms: 3rd Edition is also retained for this guideline.
-Therefore, some of the tools used to evaluate these older studies may not match the list above.
-We also had originally used the Strengthening the Reporting of Observational Studies in Epidemiology (STROBE) checklist for observational studies.
+Therefore, some of the tools (and scoring methods) used to evaluate these older studies may not match the list above.
+For example, we also had originally used the Strengthening the Reporting of Observational Studies in Epidemiology (STROBE) checklist for observational studies.
 However, we transitioned to the JBI critical appraisal tools in order to be more consistent with best practices.

 Body of Evidence Aggregated Across Documents